 Mir says his family and close friends advised him it would be a good decision for him to leave the country because he could again be attacked and it would be called a terrorism incident.

 He says working journalists, civil society and all big political parties supported him.
-He says even provincial assembly was about to pass a resolution in his support.
-He further adds that some media persons leveled allegations on him but they failed to prove it.
+He says even the provincial assembly was about to pass a resolution in his support.
+He further adds that some media persons levelled allegations on him but they failed to prove it.

 Regarding Pakistani media houses, Hamid Mir says Pakistani media has lost its credibility due to sensationalism in the past few years.